Curry College

 The Verdict: Proceed With Caution

-Areas of concern include weak earnings relative to cost and a 51.1% graduation rate and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 51.1% graduation rate, a long payback period.

-Median debt of $25,000 against $54,400 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $25,000 against $54,400 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links